wodby/php/README.md

     > Some extensions may not be available in [`-dev`](#-dev) images

 Extensions xdebug, blackfire and xhprof disabled by default.

+* sqlsrv extension has no arm64 support because the driver has no support for linux/arm64

 ## Tools